wdbrow11/kwk-l2-a-frame-entity-component-system-teacher-l2/README.md

 ## Objectives

-1. Explore the Entity-Component-System in steps
+1. Explore the first two elements of the ECS paradigm: Entities and Components

 ## Overview